MicrosoftDocs/azure-databases-docs/articles/postgresql/single-server/how-to-restore-dropped-server.md

 [!INCLUDE [azure-database-for-postgresql-single-server-deprecation](../includes/azure-database-for-postgresql-single-server-deprecation.md)]

-When a server is dropped, the database server backup will be retained for five days in the service.
+When a server is dropped, the database server backup is retained for five days in the service.
 The database backup can be accessed and restored only from the Azure subscription where the server originally resided.
 The following recommended steps can be followed to recover a dropped PostgreSQL server resource within five days from the time of server deletion.
-The recommended steps will work only if the backup for the server is still available and not deleted from the system.
+The recommended steps work only if the backup for the server is still available and not deleted from the system.

-## Pre-requisites
+## Prerequisites

-To restore a dropped Azure Database for PostgreSQL server, you need following:
+To restore a dropped Azure Database for PostgreSQL server, you need to follow:
 - Azure Subscription name hosting the original server
 - Location where the server was created